tom-beer/Outcome-Adaptive-LASSO/README.md

 The code is also posted on [PapersWithCode](https://paperswithcode.com/paper/outcome-adaptive-lasso-variable-selection-for)

 ## Usage
-1. To use the outcome adaptive lasso with a synthetic dataset like demonstrated in the paper, run:
+1. To use the outcome adaptive lasso with a synthetic dataset like demonstrated in the paper, use the following example:
 ```python
 from outcome_adaptive_lasso import calc_outcome_adaptive_lasso, generate_synthetic_dataset
 df = generate_synthetic_dataset(n=200, d=100, rho=0, eta=0, scenario_num=4)